 Rationing during both World wars caused many hardships, particularly on remote islands like Coll where even during peacetime many items, regarded as necessities by people living on the mainland, are often in short supply.
 Luxury items like cigarettes became almost impossible to obtain except at exorbitant prices on the black market.
 The wreck of a huge ship crammed full of a varied general cargo of NAAFI stores, including millions of cigarettes, was like a gift from heaven and the islanders on Coll certainly took advantage of their windfall when the Nevada was wrecked there on 17th July, 1942.

-In July of 1942 she left London bound for Bathurst in West Africa with a varied general cargo of NAAFI stores including the cigarettes and many other items – shoes, soap, Brylcream, vehicles, wheelbarrows, clothes, tools, foodstuffs and cloth.
-She headed for Oban and the convoy assembly point in the Lynne of Lorne and on the 19th she was off the west coast of Coll when she was enveloped in a dense fog.
+On July 10th 1942 she departed from Southend bound for Bathurst in West Africa with a varied general cargo of NAAFI stores including the cigarettes and many other items – shoes, soap, Brylcream, vehicles, wheelbarrows, clothes, tools, foodstuffs and cloth.
+Her route took her north in coastal convoys to Methil and then Loch Ewe before she head for Oban and the convoy assembly point in the Lynne of Lorne.
+On the 19th she was off the west coast of Coll when she was enveloped in a dense fog.
 Due to an error in navigation she ran ashore in the poor visibility on the north side of Rubha Mor on the north west coast of the island.
-She wedged solidly on the rocks and almost immediately took on a severe list to port but all her crew were able to scramble safely ashore.
+She wedged solidly on the rocks and almost immediately took on a severe list to port but thankfully her crew were able to scramble safely ashore.

 Nevada slideshow